Tochukz/AWS-Solution-Architect/Udemy-Stephane-SAP/readme.md

  No    | 20 Secret Manager with RDS
  No    | 25 CloudHSM SSL Offloading
  No    | 25 SSL on EC2 Instances
+ No    | 32 Enhanced CloudFront Origin Security
+ No    | Extra-32 - CloudFront ABL Custom Header
+ No    | 40 EC2 Instance Connect
- No    | S3 Access Point VPC Origin
+ No    | Handson 29 - Multi Region Access Point